luvisuttoalberto/take_it_easy/README.md

 To start a new game navigate to the local lobby from the main menu.
 ![local_lobby](readme_img/local_lobby.png)
 In this screen you can set up the match by *adding* any number of players.
 You may *rename* or *remove* players, and you may also customize the **game seed** to challenge a friend on the same tile set or replay a game to improve your score.
 Notice that, if not explicitly set, a new random seed is picked at each new match.
-Once you're done setting up the match click on "Start Match" to start playing
+Once you're done setting up the match, click on "Start Match" to start playing

 ### In-game controls
 ![local_lobby](readme_img/local_match.png)